 The 30-year period of a lease is legally protected under Thai law and so this ownership period cannot be disrupted.
 The ambiguity arises when it comes to the renewal of the lease.
 What actual provisions are in place so that the lessor will renew a new 30-year lease period?

 Problems have arisen in the past in cases where the property owner is an individual instead of a company.
-There were incidences where properties purchased via a leasehold structure directly from a Thai person, then that person passed away and the legal successors of the lease didn’t wish to extend.
+There have been cases where properties were purchased via a leasehold structure directly from a Thai person, then that person passed away and the legal successors of the lease didn’t wish to extend.

 A Thai Company is an enduring legal entity used by developers, often in part ownership with leaseholders, that can be cleanly run to maintain its purpose of renewing leases for owners.